doki-nordic/git2html/README.md

 The portable version (`git2html-portable-nodejs-bash`) is a bash script that uses Node.js.
 You can use it only if you have bash and Node.js (at least 18) available on your system.

+## Under the hood

+This tool is a wrapper aroud the [diff2html-cli](https://github.com/rtfpessoa/diff2html-cli).
+If you need more options and flexibility, use diff2html-cli instead.